A Warm Misty Night: Plot

 Sagara Toru proposes to his girlfriend Kitazawa Akiko.
 She intends to accept it but is in a traffic accident on the way to the arranged place.
-Sagara waits her for a long time and considers his proposal rejected.
+Sagara waits for her for a long time, but when she does not arrive, he considers his proposal rejected.
 Four years later, Akiko suddenly appears in front of Sagara.
 She asks him to leave her new boyfriend Kuen secretly from Japan.